kaenova/ml-api-template/README.md

 - Twitter: [@kaenovama](https://twitter.com/kaenovama)
 - LinkedIn: [/in/kaenova](https://www.linkedin.com/in/kaenova)

-Now, you can start writing your code below the provided template.
+Now, you can start writing your deploying your model.
 Happy coding!

 ---